 1 pound boneless, skinless chicken breast halves, all visible fat discarded, cut into 1-inch pieces

 1 tablespoon sodium-free Cajun or Creole seasoning blend

 14.4 ounces frozen onion and bell pepper stir-fry mix, thawed

 1/4 teaspoon salt

-Cooking Tip: Another shortcut is using rotisserie chicken—just shred 2 1/2 cups of the rotisserie chicken breast (without the skin) to take the place of the cooked chicken; stir chicken into mixture at the end of the recipe along with the cooked rice.
+Cooking Tip: For a shortcut, use rotisserie chicken.
+Shred 2 1/2 cups of the chicken breast (without the skin) in place of the cooked chicken.
+Stir into the mixture at the same time you add the rice.
+Cook until warmed through.